martindsouza/pres-apex-social-login/demo/demo-prep.md

 - Go to developers.facebook.com and delete any demo apps
-- In APEX drop any Web Credentials for demoe
+- In APEX drop any Web Credentials for demo in Workspace

 - Create a new Demo app
 - Create `G_USER_ID`